 Optional Rule: Spell Familiarity

 Each caster starts out with familiarity (see p.
-B169) for more information about familiarities and skills) with a number of spells equal to two times the number of points in the following skills:
+B169) for more information about familiarities and skills) with a number of spells equal to half the number of points in the following skills:

 - Esoteric Medicine